Decorating my home is one of my favorite things to do. Enjoy this post full of thrifty Easter decor ideas.

 Thrifty Easter Decor and Tablescape Ideas

-Even though there are two feet of snow outside, our Blue Cottage is all decorated for Easter!
+This is how I decorated our Blue Cottage for Easter!
 It’s cheery and colorful — and didn’t cost much.

 Do you like saving money on home decor?
 Then I hope this post encourages you to visit thrift store and tag sales.
 I’ve decorated half of our home with thrifty decor.